replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

   <tr>
     <th>Description</th>
     <td>
       <p>Defines the default value for the config item.
-If the user does not provide a value for the config item, then the <code>default</code> value is applied.</p>
+If the user does not provide a value for the item, then the <code>default</code> value is applied.</p>
       <p>If the <code>default</code> value is not associated with a <code>password</code> type config item, then it appears as placeholder text in the admin console.</p>
     </td>
   </tr>